Recipe Overview

 Instructions

-- In a food processor, combine cream cheese, sour cream, mayonnaise, salsa, and taco seasoning until smooth.
+• In a food processor, combine cream cheese, sour cream, mayonnaise, salsa, and taco seasoning until smooth (see note).

-- Pour into a bowl and add green onions, black olives, jalapeño, and cheese.
+• Transfer mixture to a mixing bowl.
+Stir in green onions, black olives, jalapeño, and cheese.

 Notes

-- May use low fat sour cream and cream cheese.
+• Lower cal: Use light sour cream, reduced fat cream cheese, and light mayonnaise.
 We do not recommend using fat-free varieties.

-- If you like it spicier, try using a hotter salsa, including the ribs and seeds of the jalapeño, or adding more jalapeño peppers.
+• Make it spicy: Try using a hotter salsa, including the ribs and seeds of the jalapeño, or adding more jalapeño peppers.
+You could also add ground chipotle pepper to the dip for a spicier, smoky flavor.

 Video